Monotonicity formulas in potential theory: Introduction

-For an arbitrary $p\geq2-1/(n-1)$, we obtain in place of \eqref{caso_p_2} the more general identity \eqref{eq:id_byparts}, where the left-hand side coincides with $U_p'$, up to a negative function of $s$.
-As for the case $p=3$, the monotonicity and rigidity results are obtained thanks to the nonnegativity of the right-hand side of \eqref{eq:id_byparts}, which is ensured by the standard Kato inequality for $p \geq 2$ and by the refined Kato inequality for harmonic functions for $2- 1/(n-1) \leq p <2$.
+As for the case $\beta=2$, the monotonicity and rigidity results are obtained thanks to the nonnegativity of the rightmost hand side of the above identity, which is ensured by the standard Kato inequality when $\beta \geq 1$ and by the refined Kato inequality for harmonic functions when $(n-2)/(n-1)\leq\beta<1$.
+The monotonicity formulas claimed in the statement of Theorem~\ref{thm:main} are finally obtained via the identities